besthor/how-to_backup_your_servers/server_backup.md

 # `HOW TO BACKUP YOUR WEB SERVERS`

+### ``Caution:``
-## ``Caution: This is a concise and straightforward guide.
-I strongly recommend that you diligently and attentively adhere to these instructions, following each step carefully.
-Failure to do so may result in the loss of all your installations/configurations, necessitating a laborious repetition of those cumbersome tasks.``
+- **This is a concise and straightforward guide.**
+- **I strongly recommend that you diligently and attentively adhere to these instructions, following each step carefully.**
+-  **Failure to do so may result in the loss of all your installations/configurations, necessitating a repetition of those cumbersome tasks.**

 ## `THE CHOICE IS YOURS!`